Nesma-Osama/Question-and-Answer/README.md

 > 🚧 **Project Status: Under Development**
 >
 > This project is still being improved.
-More features such as **RAG, chat history, and other improvements** will be added in future versions.
+More features such as **chat history, and other improvements** will be added in future versions.

 ---